IPhone 3GS: Hardware

 The reverse of the iPhone 3G (left) is almost identical to that of the 3GS, except for the latter's reflective silver text which now matches the silver Apple logo, replacing the 3G's grey text.

 The iPhone 3GS retains the design of the 3G, with a glossy plastic back with tapered edges and metal buttons.
-The 3GS has reflective silver text on the reverse side which matches the silver Apple logo, replacing the 3G's grey text.
+The 3GS has reflective silver text on the back that matches the silver Apple logo, replacing the 3G's grey text.
 The iPhone 3GS was available in white and black for 16 GB and 32 GB, although the 8 GB model was only available in black.

 Critical reception

 Reviews of the iPhone 3GS have been mixed.
 Walt Mossberg of The Wall Street Journal described the device packed with "new features that makes a great product even better, but for many users, the software may be enough of a boost to keep them from buying the new model."
 Engadget also said that "the additions of video recording, a compass, and a speed bump just don't seem that compelling to us."

 The device managed to receive numerous favorable reviews.
-CNET gave the iPhone 3GS 4 out of 5 stars, citing battery life improvements and speed bump.
+CNET gave it 4 out of 5 stars, citing battery life improvements and speed bump.
 Engadget praised the performance improvements.

 The 8 GB version received more favorable reviews mainly because it comes pre-installed with iOS 4.
 Jason Snell of Macworld praised the iPhone 3GS, saying that "the device's internal changes shines in the iOS 4 update, making the iPhone 3GS a worthwhile upgrade compared to its predecessor although a little too late compared to the iPhone 4."
 TIPB stated that "aside from hardware-specific features like FaceTime, Retina Display, and gyroscope support, the bottom line is iPhone 3GS users are getting the same software that makes the iPhone 4 great."